There are currently 710 names in this directory

 Bureau of Engraving and Printing

 Bureau under the Department of the Treasury that is the official security printer of the United States government.
 Their primary responsibility is to print U.S. Federal Reserve Notes.
-See also Currency Bureau.
+See also National Currency Bureau.

 Lines on the surface of a coin as a result from burnishing.
 This is typically seen on open-collar Proofs and almost never observed on close-collar Proofs.